szepeviktor/debian-server-tools/webserver/Production-website.md

 # Setting up a production WordPress website

-Not only a WordPress site!
+Not only for WordPress sites!

 1. [Installation](#installation)
 1. [Migration](#migration)